 When Watt managed to get the machine running, it seemed to him that it consumed too much and he decided to improve it.
 He saw that three quarters of the steam power was lost because the inner chamber had to be cooled in order to condense the steam and lower the piston.
 Watt applied his wits to solve the problem by adding a second chamber to which the steam escaped after moving the piston, so that the next jet of steam entered the chamber that was already at a high temperature and no energy was wasted in reheating it.
 His machine was more efficient, consuming much less coal to do the same job.

-Watt patented it in 1769 and sought a partner to run the financial part of the business.
+Watt patented it on 5 January 1769 and sought a partner to run the financial part of the business.
 His machine pumped the water from the mine much better and it lowered the consumption of coal, the fuel used to produce the steam, which in turn made the use of the machines cheaper.
 Everything fit.
 But some businessmen were reluctant to modernize.
 To explain the advantages to them, Watt compared the power of his invention with the work done by a horse when moving a mill for an hour.
 With that marketing trick he managed to improve the sales of his first “10 horse machines” and also created a unit of measure of power: the horsepower (hp).
 As a tribute to the Scottish engineer, the standard power unit today bears his name: watt (W).
 The human brain operates at a power of 20 to 40 W, somewhat less than the 60 W of a typical domestic light bulb, although there are also bulbs of 100 W, the same as the whole human body consumes.

 Inspiration for Mark Twain